Donald Trump and fascism: Political violence

-After General Milley refused to engage with George Floyd protesters, Trump staged a dramatic walk alongside him (in the green uniform at 0:17) and his other staff through Lafayette Square in order to take a picture holding the Bible.
+In June 2020, after General Milley refused to engage with George Floyd protesters, Trump staged a dramatic walk alongside him (in the green uniform at 0:17) and his other staff through Lafayette Square in order to take a picture holding the Bible.
 Both Milley and defense secretary Mark Esper, who also participated in the walk, feared that this stunt would politicize the military.
 Milley then drafted a resignation letter stating that Trump betrayed the values of the American generation that "has fought against fascism".

-Protesters being dispersed by police ahead of Trump's arrival.
+Protesters being dispersed by police ahead of Trump's arrival to the George Floyd protests.
 Authoritarianism expert Ruth Ben-Ghiat said that, "this was an authoritarian spectacle...
 A cocktail of all the elements authoritarians have used in history: a lawless ruler attacking protesters."